-Eligible borrowers may be able to get their Federal Perkins Loans canceled if you teach special education to handicapped children.
+Eligible borrowers may be able to get their Federal Perkins Loans canceled if they teach special education.
 You are considered a teacher if you’re licensed, certified or registered by an appropriate state education agency in the area you’re serving, and your physical therapy services are a part of the curriculum.

 You’ll need to have an official verify that you’re a full-time teacher working with students with disabilities on the cancellation form.

 In many cases, only your federal student loans are eligible for student loan forgiveness physical therapy programs.
 While not the same, if you have private student loans you may be able to cut your interest rate and get better repayment terms through refinancing.

 Refinancing is when you apply for a new loan through a student loan refinance company and pay off your current student loans.
 The new loan you have ideally has a better interest rate so you can save money on interest and put more of your monthly payments toward the principal.

 Federal student loan borrowers with Direct Loans should only consider refinancing in select circumstances since federal forgiveness and repayment options are so robust and federal loans offer more borrower protections.
 On the other hand, private loans present less risk — you’re essentially going from one private lender to another private lender.

 If you have good credit, a stable income, and a job, along with a good debt-to-income ratio, you may be a good candidate for refinancing.
 Be sure to do your research so you get the best interest rate and terms possible.

 Luckily, most lenders let you check your rate before moving forward with a full application.
 This won’t affect your credit, so there’s little risk at this early step in the process.